 Exercise Your French Bulldog Regularly

 A tired dog is a happy, well-behaved dog.
 When you exercise your pup regularly, you can prevent anxious energy from becoming overwhelming.
-You can also cut down on negative behaviors, such as anxious chewing, whining, or other misbehaviour.
-Make sure that your dog gets a walk each day to help keep these anxious feelings at bay.
+You can also cut down on negative behaviors, such as anxious chewing, whining, or other misbehavior.
+Make sure your dog gets a walk each day to help keep these anxious feelings at bay.

 Use Gentle Physical Touch

-Having a scared dog can be no fun, especially when that fear or anxiety is directed at you!
+Having a scared dog can be no fun, especially when fear or anxiety is directed at you!
 But, with a few simple changes to your routine and how you interact with your pup, you can help them feel much more comfortable and confident in their lives.